gep13/gep13/input/blog/first-aberdeen-developers-net-user-group-meeting.md

 Title: First Aberdeen Developers .Net User Group Meeting
 Published: 22/7/2010
 Tags:
-- ADNUG
+- adnug
-- General
+- general
-- Meetings
+- meetings
 ---

 It has come round quicker then I thought it was going to, but we are here.